isLalitActive/React-Project-1/README.md

 19. What is controlled and uncontrolled components ?
 20. What is props drilling ?
 21. What's the use of createContext, useContext and ContextProvider ?
+22. Can we have multiple ContextName.Provider ?
+23. What is the use of useCallback() ?
+24. What is shalow and deep copying ?
+25. How do you use loadash ?
+26. Build a small component using GraphQL
+27. Build a small component using redux-thunk
+28. what is webpack ?